nagius/snmp_passpersist/README.md

 This module is a SNMP passpersist backend for Net-SNMP.

-The `snmp_passpersist.PassPersist` class present a convenient way to creare a MIB subtree and expose it to snmp via it's passpersist protocol.
+The `snmp_passpersist.PassPersist` class present a convenient way to creare a MIB subtree and expose it to snmp via its passpersist protocol.
 Two threads are used, one for talking with snmpd and a second that trigger the update process at a fixed interval.

 The keyword 'DUMP' has been added to the protocol for testing purpose.